Skip to Main Content

 • Review difficult concepts

 You may wish to review some concepts that you found challenging.
-It would be helpful if you took a note down of the slide or time you are at within the session – you can the forward the recording to this specific section and only watch this bit again.
-Yuja also has a search facility.
+It would be helpful if you took a note down of the slide or time you are at within the session – you can then forward the recording to this specific section and only watch this bit again.
+YuJa also has a search facility.
 You can search the transcript for keywords and it will take you to this section of the video.
 Making use of this function will save you time and ensure your studying is more effective.

 • Revision aid